robotcodedev/robotcode/docs/03_reference/cli.md

 - `--pipe-name NAME`

    The pipe to listen on or connect to.
-(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe, stdio, tcp, bind, port, socket.  [env var: ROBOTCODE_PIPE_NAME]
+(Only valid in `pipe` and `pipe-server` mode) *NOTE:* This option is mutually exclusive with options: pipe, stdio, port, bind, socket, tcp.  [env var: ROBOTCODE_PIPE_NAME]

 - `--version`